Industry News

 Real estate is quickly becoming the favoured destination of many Kenyan companies that are headed for diversification.

-From insurers to logistic firms and bakers, companies are increasingly pouring big money into into property investments, underlining property as an asset class of premium returns compared to shares, bonds and fixed bank deposits.
+From insurers to logistic firms and bakers, companies are increasingly pouring big money into property investments, underlining property as an asset class of premium returns compared to shares, bonds, and fixed bank deposits.

-Logistics company Express Kenya is among the growing list of companies that are taking the ambitious road to better profits.
-The firm is spending Sh2 billion to build the initial phase of its housing project in Nairobi’s Industrial Area as it seeks to boost its dwindling revenues from its logistics business.
+Express Kenya is among the growing list of companies that are making the shift to better profits.
+The firm is spending Sh2 billion to build phase one of its housing project in Nairobi’s Industrial Area as it seeks to boost its dwindling revenues from its logistics business.

-The NSE-listed Express Kenya joins other listed companies such as the East African Portland Cement, Eveready (EA) Limited and Car & General which have recently diversified or in the process of expanding into real estate to supplement earnings from their main line of business.
+Express Kenya joins other listed companies such as East African Portland Cement, Eveready (EA) Limited, and Car & General which have recently diversified or are in the process of expanding into real estate to supplement earnings from their main line of business.

-The EAPCC recently said it was interested in partnering with government to put up low cost housing on 1,300 acres of land it has exhausted mining raw materials from in Athi River.
+The EAPCC recently said it was interested in partnering with the government to put up low-cost housing on 1,300 acres of land it has exhausted mining raw materials from in Athi River.

 The cement manufacturer owns huge tracks of land, but some of it – especially along the upcoming Mombasa-Nairobi standard gauge railway – has been grabbed by gangs of highly connected speculators.